Skip to Main Content

 Definition and Learning Outcomes

-A podcast is an audio episode of a serial or stand-alone program that provides an in-depth exploration of a specific subject or subjects based on interviews, conversations, debates, scripted audio dramas, story telling, news documentaries, or reviews.
+A podcast is an audio episode of a serial or stand-alone program that provides an in-depth exploration of a specific topic or topics based on interviews, conversations, debates, scripted audio dramas, story telling, news documentaries, or reviews.

 A podcast can be assigned as a group or individual project.
-It requires students to identify a topic for discussion, locate research about the topic to support their arguments or explain their reasoning, and develop a script or storyboard of the podcast that helps to visualize, brainstorm, and map the narrative of the podcast, often with an expectation that relevant sound effects or music is included to enhance the presentation.
-A podcast assignment may require submission of the program transcript, a portfolio of supporting materials, such as, a journal that documents the work done by an individual or group and a literature review paper with a bibliography of sources used.
-Finally, the instructor will often distribute a rubric that describes the levels of performance by which the podcast and supporting material will be evaluated and graded.
+It requires students to identify a topic for discussion, locate research about the topic to support their arguments or explain their reasoning, and develop a script or storyboard of the program that helps to visualize, brainstorm, and map the narrative of the podcast, often with an expectation that relevant sound effects or music is included to enhance the delivery.
+A podcast assignment may require submission of the program transcript and a portfolio of supporting materials, such as, a reflective journal that documents the work done by an individual or group and a literature review paper with a bibliography of sources used.
+Finally, the instructor will often distribute a rubric that describes the levels of performance by which the podcast and supporting material is evaluated and graded.

 • Enhancing writing and oral presentation skills;